Configure reusable project templates with milestones, tasks, outcomes, and form inputs.

 A File attachment field renders an Upload file button on project forms.
 Uploaded files are stored in the household’s connected storage (Google Drive, OneDrive, etc.) and also appear in the household’s Files section.The project’s household must have a linked storage folder — otherwise the upload is disabled with a gating message.
 Files are limited to 10 MB, and allowed types are PDF, DOCX, TXT, CSV, XLSX, XLS, PNG, JPEG, and GIF.

-From the project types table, open a book-specific template’s three-dot menu and choose Duplicate to book → the target book.
-The copy includes all milestones, tasks, outcomes, and form inputs, and is created in the book you selected.
+From the project types table, open a template’s three-dot menu and choose Duplicate.
+Slant creates the copy in the same scope as the original: company-wide templates stay in Company, and book-specific templates stay in that book.
+The copy includes all milestones, tasks, outcomes, and form inputs.

 Can I use a company-wide project type as a starting point for a book-specific one?